New Quartz Chiming Movement

 About the post lengths

 The movement has threads on the post and comes in two lengths.
 This is the fat part with the threads that takes the hex nut.
-The post length is what we measure.
+The length of the threads are what we measure to get the correct post length.
 Do not count the part that the hands go onto in the measurement.
 The post lengths available for this unit is either 5/16 long or 9/16 long.
 The posts are all 5/16 wide, and fit into a ⅜ dial hole.

 - Westminster or Ave Maria